VitorFerronato/VitorFerronato/README.md

 <br>
 :coffee: Barista in his spare time.</h4>

-* Interessado em front-end, machine-learning and data science.
+* Interested in front-end, machine-learning and data science.
  * Currently working at <a href="https://predify.me/">Predify</a> as a middle VueJs front-end developer.
  ---